lessandro-ugulino/whoami/README.md

 I was responsible for helping clients implement continuous integration/ continuous deployment (CI/CD) pipelines, managing configuration management tools, and optimizing cloud infrastructure usage.

 Also, one of my roles was leading a project involving cloud migration and collaborating with cross-functional teams to align cloud strategies with business objectives.
 Additionally, staying updated with the latest cloud technologies and trends to drive innovation within the organization.

-**One of the projects that I can share is described here** -> https://github.com/lessandro-ugulino/whoami?tab=readme-ov-file#cloudten

   #### Project